If you're interested in researching your family history, there are many online resources available to begin your search (and a lot of them are free).

 These databases and websites include a wealth of vital records.

-Ancestry - Search billions of census, vital, military and immigration records and more.
-A CPL card is required to use this service, please check for possible remote availability.
+Ancestry - Search billions of census, vital, military and immigration records and more (in library use only).

 Cyndi's List - An extensive list of all things genealogy.